 Argentinian artist Zosen Bandido loves to create vivid murals sometimes referencing world events.
 He often collaborates with other artists that are harmonious to his style; this mural was created by Zosen, Kenor Martinez Vanbergen, and Mina Hamada.
 One example is his collaboration with artist Mina, see their time-lapse video below as they work on “Coconut Sunrise”.

-Award-winning Colombian artist Juan Diaz expresses this beautiful portrait at Cafeina Lounge.
+You will find mural by artists DALeast and Cryptik on the side of Warby Parker store.
+Then, you will see award-winning Colombian artist Juan Diaz’s beautiful portrait at Cafeina Lounge.
 Street art is not the only art medium Diaz is fluent in, among them is performance art.

-305 Kid leaves you with the message “Choose Your Peace”
+Additionally, 305 Kid leaves you with the message “Choose Your Peace”.

 While wandering through the neighborhood, I stopped to appreciate a large scale work of black and white portraiture.
 It was a pleasant surprise to find the artist, Jas9, at the site working on another black and white portrait.
 Unfortunately, her hard work had been tagged, but it was nothing that couldn’t be fixed.